amized/freedux/docs/context.md

 [React context](https://reactjs.org/docs/context.html) to share your store between components.
 It's fine to think of your Freedux store as a shared module that can be imported into the components that need them.
-If you want to use the "shared module" approach, we recommend putting your set up code into `store.js` and importing your hooks from there:
+If you want to use the shared module approach, we recommend putting your set up code into `store.js` and importing your hooks from there:

 ```javascript